Andry-man/repair-design-project/README.md

 * Go to your code editor, open style.scss and save him.
 * After that the program converts scss in css.
 * Can open index.html and watch my work.

+* p.s my work is located in "dev-branch"